-Trump looks to boost 2020 bid with peace plan, Jersey rally
+Trump shores up support for newest GOP congressman in Jersey

 “Danger, danger, danger,” he told senators.
 “That’s politics.
 You’re being called upon to remove the duly elected president of the United States.
 That’s what these articles of impeachment call for.”

-White House counsel Pat Cipollone, also part of the defense, added: “What they are asking you do is to throw out a successful president on the eve of an election, with no basis, and in violation of the Constitution.”
+White House counsel Pat Cipollone, also part of the defense, added: “What they are asking you to do is to throw out a successful president on the eve of an election, with no basis, and in violation of the Constitution.”

 “Why not trust the American people with this decision?
 Why tear up their ballots?”
 Cipollone said.
 “The election is only months way.
 The American people are entitled to choose their president.”

-While Trump’s lawyers argued that the Democrats were trying to undo the last election, the president’s focus on Tuesday night will be on the next one.
+While Trump’s lawyers argued that the Democrats were trying to undo the last election, the president’s focus on Tuesday night was on the next one.
 For his first rally since the Senate trial began, Trump was traveling not to a 2020 battleground state but instead to the Democratic stronghold of New Jersey.

-The rally will be in support of Rep. Jeff Van Drew, who recently switched from the Democratic Party to the GOP after breaking ranks over impeachment.
-Trump hosted Van Drew in the Oval Office last month and pledged to hold a rally for him ahead of his election this fall.
+Remaining largely disciplined, Trump avoided the specifics of the impeachment trial and did not mention the name of his former national security adviser John Bolton, whom Democrats want to call as a witness in the case.
+But Trump mused at the rally about competing in New Jersey this election — he lost by double-digit percentage points in 2016 — and polled the crowd about whether he should hold a rally at the state’s famed Meadowland Sports Complex over the summer

-The setting will be atypical for Trump: a Jersey shore town where people camped out overnight on the beach to get a spot in line for the rally being held at a boardwalk convention center.
-Campaign officials expected a raucous crowd, one that does not have many chances to see Trump in person and may draw in voters from the nearby battleground state of Pennsylvania.
+The setting was atypical for Trump: a Jersey shore town where people camped out overnight on the beach to get a spot in line for the rally being held at a boardwalk convention center.
+Van Drew, who attended the rally, said Trump has helped restore the military and protect the economy.
+“Do we want to keep it that way?” he asked the crowd.

-Van Drew, who will attend the rally, has pledged his “undying support” to Trump.

-Trump celebrated Van Drew’s defection as a sign of cracks within the Democratic Party over impeachment, and he was expected to use the New Jersey rally to again paint the Senate trial as a purely partisan proceeding, aides said.

 Follow Lemire on Twitter at http://twitter.com/@JonLemire